Skip to main content

 Every email you send from Loops can contain dynamic content connected to the contact you’re sending to or the event that triggered the email.
+A common example of using dynamic content is to personalize an email greeting by using a contact’s first name, or by including a customer’s plan details in a subscription reminder.

 Types of dynamic content